HayeonLee/MetaD2A/README.md

 Other datasets such as Cifar10, Cifar100, SVHN will be automatically downloaded when you load dataloader by torchvision.

-If you want to meta-test with your own dataset, please first make your own preprocessed data, by modifying  ```process_dataset.py``` .
+If you want to use your own dataset, please first make your own preprocessed data, by modifying  ```process_dataset.py``` .
 ```shell script
 $ process_dataset.py